 All ages are welcome and Clydesdales, Athenas and teams are encouraged to enter.
 An awards ceremony will follow after the last runner crosses the finish line.
 Steve is the race director and can be reached by email at email@example.com.

-Post race dinner of chicken and noodles, green beans and dessert will be provided to all racers.
+Post race lunch of pizza, fruit and cookies will be provided to all racers.

 Racers should tune to 1610 am for the latest race information.
 Post race showers will be available at the PORTA pool.

-The final shirt order has been placed.
-We have ordered extras and they are on a first come basis.
+The final shirt order will be placed by Monday a.m..
+Any extras will be on a first come basis.
 You can still register thru and on race day but no shirt is guaranteed.
-The shirt option has been turned off.
+The on-line registration will be turned off Wed. night

 - Relay Pricing: $70 early, $80 late